 - Bill 8 defines "director", "officer", and "corporation" for the purpose of corporate officer liability for unpaid wages.

-- Bill 8 also provides discretion for the Director of Employment Standards to waive any monetary penalty assessed against a corporate officer if: (i) the corporate officer is required to pay wages owing to an employee and complies with that requirement; (ii) the corporate officer's contravention was not deliberate or negligent; or, (iii) despite being found to have contravened the Employment Standards Act, the corporate officer provided a defence that, in the Director's opinion, reflected an arguable interpretation of the law or a valid dispute on the facts.
+- Bill 8 also provides discretion for the Director of Employment Standards to waive any monetary penalty assessed against a “person” if: (i) the person is required to pay wages owing to an employee and complies with that requirement; (ii) the person’s contravention was not deliberate or negligent; or, (iii) despite being found to have contravened the Employment Standards Act, the person provided a defence that, in the Director's opinion, reflected an arguable interpretation of the law or a valid dispute on the facts.

 Note that Bill 8 may be subject to revision prior to being passed into law by the Legislative Assembly.